Hair & Scalp Concerns

 Hair shedding/thinning (acute or chronic)

-There are multiple factors that can cause this kind of hair loss that a knowledgeable trichologist might consider to identify the root of the problem.
+There are multiple factors that can cause this kind of hair loss that a knowledgeable trichologist might consider when identifying the root of the problem.

 - Nutritional imbalance e.g. vitamin or mineral deficiency/toxicity